NSBLab/DiCER/README.md

 where tissueSeg is a nifti which has the labels, 1=CSF,2=GM,3=WM,4=Restricted GM i.e. Grey matter that is either eroded or just a subset of GM.
 The last label, 4, is the label that DiCER samples off to peform the correction.

+Note: this gives you a very lightweight HTML report, if you want more than just a light report you need to specify a confounds.tsv file where importantly the 4th column is a DVARS calculation and the 7th Column is a FD calculation (the rest of the .tsv can contains zeros).